zorowangtt/phdthesis/source/11_chapter3_hp36_linearhomopolymer.md

 The dependence of the water model on thermal conductivity will be discussed further in @sec:watermodel.
 For subsequent analyses, we set the upper limit of the time integration of the local heat current autocorrelation function to 60 ps.

-![The thermal conductivity of the entire HP36 protein molecule.
-The autocorrelation function of the heat current was calculated and ensemble-averaged, resulting in a plot of the autocorrelation function as a function of time (depicted in blue).
-The inset focuses on the short-time region (0 - 0.2 ps) to provide a closer view of the behavior.
-The heat current autocorrelation function was integrated over time using the trapezoidal rule, yielding a quantity denoted as $\lambda$ (shown in orange), and a running mean of $\lambda$ was computed with a window size of 100 fs and is illustrated in red.
-The volume of HP36 was set to 4845.447 $\AA^3$.[@yamato2022]](figures/cross/hcacf-100ps.jpeg){#fig:hcacf-100ps}

 ## Local thermal transport

-The contribution factors for intra-residue and inter-residue heat currents were presented in Figure [@fig:heat_before].
+The contribution factors for intra-residue and inter-residue heat currents were presented in [@fig:heat_before].
 In general, the intra-residue contribution factors were found to be higher than the inter-residue factors, except for certain pairs of terminal residues (Met1-Leu2, Leu35-Phe36 and Gly12-Met13).
 The average intra-residue contribution factor was 0.029, which was nearly twice as large as the average inter-residue contribution factor (0.016).
 This suggests that intra-residue thermal transport makes a dominant contribution to the overall heat current, which is consistent with the findings of the master equation analysis. [@buchenberg2016]